 It would seem that Grutter at least formally (albeit implicitly) rejected this argument.
 Grutter purported to apply strict scrutiny to the University of Michigan Law School's admissions system.
 Grutter, 539 U.S. at 327 ("we turn to the question whether the Law School's use of race is justified by a compelling state interest"); id. at 334 ("Contrary to Justice Kennedy's assertions, we do not 'abando[n] strict scrutiny ...").
 The application of strict scrutiny implies that the Court found intentional discrimination.
 Wisconsin v.
 City of New York, 517 U.S. 1, 19 n.8 (1996) ("Strict scrutiny of a classification affecting a protected class is properly invoked only where a plaintiff can show intentional discrimination by the Government.").
-But, as noted in the text, Grutter adopted Justice Powell's deference to university administrators and thus applied a much different strict scrutiny than the searching one that the Court previously had applied.
+But, as noted in the text, Grutter adopted Justice Powell's deference to university administrators and thus accepted the defendants' stated goal of diversity as compelling without any significant scrutiny.